Graduate PLUS loans are part of the Federal Direct Loan Program.

 - Write-off of Title IV debt in the past five years.

 Students will receive an immediate response of an approved or denied application upon electronic completion as well as the loan reference number, which is needed if the student wishes to pursue an endorser.
 The Walden University Office of Financial Aid will be notified electronically of the credit decision only if the application was completed electronically.
 Applications are not approved or denied based on the dollar amount requested; therefore, students should NOT complete additional applications once a denied decision is rendered by the Department of Education.
 Approval for the Graduate Plus loan is specific to the individual loan.
 It is possible to be approved for one loan and denied at a later date for a new loan.
-Credit decisions are held for 90 days.
 Once the loan application is denied, the student must either find an endorser or appeal the credit decision.

 The Office of Financial Aid has no control or influence on the credit decision rendered by the U.S. Department of Education.
 Any and all correspondence regarding credit appeals and endorsers must be sent to the U.S. Department of Education.